Para-equestrian: History

-The first official Paralympic Games was held in Rome in 1960.
-The Games were initially open only to athletes in wheelchairs; at the 1976 Summer Games, athletes with different disabilities were included for the first time at a Summer Paralympics.
-Competitors with cerebral palsy classifications were allowed to compete at the Paralympic games for the first time at the 1984 Summer Paralympics.
-At the 1992 Summer Paralympics, all disability types were eligible to participate, with classification being run through the International Paralympic Committee, with classification being done based on functional disability type.

-Para-equestrian dressage was added to the Paralympic Games program at the 1996 Summer Paralympics.
+The first official Paralympic Games was held in Rome in 1960 and para-equestrian dressage was added to the Paralympic Games program in 1996.
 The FEI brought para-equestrian sport under its umbrella in 2006.
 Riders with physical disabilities may compete on the same team as people with vision impairment.

 Events

-There are two separate para-equestrian events sanctioned by FEI, the sport's governing body.
-They are para-dressage and para-driving.
+There are two separate para-equestrian events sanctioned by FEI, the sport's governing body: they are para-dressage and para-driving.
+There is also para-showjumping, but it is not sanctioned by FEI.
+All class events are mixed gendered.

 Para-dressage

 Dressage events include "Walk Only Tests" for Grade 1, with trot work allowed in freestyle, and "Walk and Trot tests" for Grade 2.
 The dressage events open to Grade 3 classification included "Walk and Trot but Canter allowed in Freestyle".
 The dressage events open to Grade 4 classification included "Walk, Trot and Canter and may show lateral work in Freestyle".
 In these three grades, participants use a 40 x 20 metre arena.
 The dressage events open to Grade 5 classification included "Walk, Trot, Canter, Canter Half-Pirouettes, 3 and 4 sequence changes and lateral work."
 At Grade 5 participants move up to the 60 x 20 metre arena.
 All class events are mixed gendered.

 For national team competitions such as the Paralympics, each team consists of three riders, one of whom must be a Grade 1, Grade 2 or Grade 3 rider.
 As of 2012, people with physical and visual disabilities are eligible to compete.